 A top tip I would give you is when you get to the beautiful waterfall and stop to admire the carp swimming under the bridge and take a photo or two like everybody else, make sure you go back onto the path and follow it behind the waterfall as this leads to a creepy crawly enclosure which we very nearly missed.

 In here you will find many a creepy crawly from spiders to snakes and all sorts of things that my boys found fascinating and if I’m honest I was pretty impressed myself.
 Not with the spiders (eeeek) but with the free roaming ants walking across ropes suspended above our heads carrying bits of greenery from one tank to another.
 Obviously me being me I was a little worried some might fall and I would literally end up with ants in my pants but being able to watch them “working” in tandem with each other was very impressive and not like anything I had seen before.

 Overall we had a wonderful visit and although this ticked the boxes for almost all of my anxieties I still enjoyed it which is saying something and is high praise indeed.
-If you are in the area I would recommend a visit but I would also advise you to check the times of the talks before hand and aim to arrive half an hour before hand so that you can have a look round and then watch a talk as well.
+If you are in the area I would recommend a visit to Stratford-Upon-Avon Butterfly Farm but I would also advise you to check the times of the talks in advance and aim to arrive half an hour before hand so that you can have a look round and then watch a talk as well.